Verizon-Geeks/cncf-clients/projects/grpc/README.md

 # gRPC integration with Python

 ### In gRPC a client application can directly call methods on a server application on a different machine as if it was a local object, making it easier to create distributed applications and services.
-As in many RPC systems, gRPC is based around the idea of defining a service, specifying the methods that can be called remotely with their parameters
-### and return types.
+As in many RPC systems, gRPC is based around the idea of defining a service, specifying the methods that can be called remotely with their parameters and return types.
 On the server side, the server implements this interface and runs a gRPC server to handle client calls.
 On the client side, the client has a stub (referred to as just a client in some languages) that provides the same methods as the server.

-### Pre-requistes
+### Pre-requistess

 - gRPC Python is supported for use with Python 2.7 or Python 3.4 or higher.